google/dspl/docs/dspl2-spec.md

 * The first column is called "codeValue", and contains the code for each value.
 * Each subsequent column has the name of the property it represents.
     * If the values are in a specific language, the code of the language should be used as a suffix, e.g., "name@en".
-    * If `parent` is present, its values should be `codeValue`s for the containing `DimensionValue`s in the `parentDimension`.

 If a `columnIdentifier` property is present and string-valued, it will be used as the column name for this dimension in slice observation CSV files.
-If one is not present and the dimension's `@id` has a fragment, the fragment value will be used as the column name.
+Otherwise if the dimension's `@id` has a fragment, that fragment will be used as the column name.

+If a single `parentProperty` is specified and refers to a `DimensionProperty` whose `propertyType` is a `CategoricalDimension`, that dimension is called the **parent dimension** for this dimension, and its values are the **parent values** for the `DimensionValue`s they occur in.

 #### Examples